Netcracker/KubeMarine/documentation/Installation.md

 * 16GB RAM
 * 120GB HDD

+### Disk Partitioning Recommendation
+Kubernetes clusters use the following important folders:

+**/var/lib/etcd** - It is used for the etcd database storage at the master nodes.
+Etcd is very sensitive to disk performance so it is recommended to put /var/lib/etcd to a separate fast disk (for example, SSD).
+The size of this disk depends on the etcd database size, but not less than 6GB.
+For more information about etcd disks, refer to the [ETCD Recommendation](#etcd-recommendation).

+**/var/lib/containerd** - It is a working directory of containerd, it is used for active container runtimes and storage of local images.
+For master nodes it should be at least 20GB and for worker nodes 50GB or more, depending on the applications.

+**/var/lib/kubelet** - It is a working directory for kubelet.
+It includes kubelet's configuration files, pods runtime data, environment variables, kube secrets, emptyDirs and data volumes not backed by persistent storage PVs.
+Its size varies depending on the running applications.

+**/var/log** - It is used for logs from all Linux subsystems (logs of pods are located here too).
+The recommended size is 10 to 30GB or more, depending on logrotation policy.
+Also, the logrotation should be configured properly to avoid disk overflow.

+To detect DiskPressure events for nodes, Kubernetes controls the `nodefs` and `imagefs` file system partitions.
+The `nodefs` (or `rootfs`) is the node's main filesystem, used for local disk volumes, emptyDir, log storage, and more.
+By default, /var/lib/kubelet.

+The `imagefs` is an optional filesystem that container runtimes use to store container images and container writable layers.
+For containerd it is the filesystem containing /var/lib/containerd/io.containerd.snapshotter.v1.overlayfs.

+If `nodefs` or `imagefs` reach the eviction thresholds (`100% - nodefs.available`, `100% - imagefs.available`), the DiskPressure condition becomes true and the pods start being evicted from the node.
+So it is crucially important not to allow disk fulfillment coming to the eviction threshold for both nodefs and imagefs.

 ### ETCD Recommendation

-For a cluster with a high load on the ETCD, it is strongly recommended to mount dedicated SSD-volumes in the ETCD-storage directory (2 Gb size at least is recommended) on each Master before installation.
+For a cluster with a high load on the ETCD, it is strongly recommended to mount dedicated SSD-volumes in the ETCD-storage directory (6 Gb size at least is recommended) on each Master before installation.
 Mount point:

 ```